 Can I Retire?

-OK, it's not really a secret.
 Most of us know someone who at age 70, 80 or even 90 still works at least part of the time.
-Some do it because they love it and can't imagine doing anything else, others because they must.
-And this is a generation lucky enough to have healthy Social Security payments and pensions.
-As a member of Generation X, the message I've received all of my life is that Social Security might not be there for me, and I have to build my own pension.
+Some do it because they love it and can't imagine doing anything else, others because they must, and this is a generation lucky enough to have healthy Social Security payments and pensions.

 Can you retire?
 Run the numbers to see what's possible.
 The following steps will help you determine your retirement readiness today and help you prepare for retirement in the future.